-&lt;sup>145 ACCC, 'Emerging market structures in the communications sector' Report to Senator Alston, Minister for Communications, Information Technology and the Arts, 30 June 2003.
-Market definition analysis 79
+ACCC, 'Emerging market structures in the communications sector' Report to Senator Alston, Minister for Communications, Information Technology and the Arts, 30 June 2003.
+Market definition analysis

-- 4.12 The supply chain consists of six parts: - (a) The first part of the supply chain contains the supplier of rights and content.
-These include the producers of programs, the holders of rights to sporting events and movies and may include corporations which have other roles in the supply chain such as the businesses which supply sound recording rights. - (b) The second element of the supply chain contains the channel suppliers.
+- which have other roles in the supply chain such as the businesses which supply sound recording rights. - (b) The second element of the supply chain contains the channel suppliers.
 When subscription television is provided it is in the form of channels.
 This contrasts with supply on a program-by-program basis, which would be a pay per view service.
 Channel suppliers aggregate programs from the rights and content suppliers.
 A service provider may operate at the wholesale and retail levels and, as a consequence, it is both a channel supplier and a channel acquirer. - (c) The third and fourth parts of the supply chain are the subscription television operators.
 A subscription television operator is a business that provides subscription television services.
 These businesses can operate at the wholesale level, the retail level or both. - (d) The fifth element of the supply chain is the distribution mechanism.
 This is the transmission technology used by retail subscription television operators to deliver services to subscribers.
 The transmission system has historically been satellite and, increasingly, the transmission system is the internet. - (e) The sixth and final part of the supply chain is the reception of the subscription television service.
 This allows the television programs to be displayed on a suitable device such as a television, computer, tablet or mobile telephone.
 If the display device is a television, the reception equipment is likely to be a set top box.
 If the device is a computer, tablet or mobile telephone, the reception capability is likely to be implemented in applications software running those devices. - 4.13 Advertising occurs at various levels of the supply chain, as shown in Figure7.
 The advertising could be product placement, traditional advertising "slots" or sponsorship of a program or program segment.